Guest Communications Managing Your Vacation Rental

 • Trash – Remove all trash, especially from the kitchen, secure in large trash bags provided, and place in the trash barrels.

 • Bedrooms – Leave used linens and towels in laundry room.
-Please put spreads on beds.
+Please put spreads on the beds.

-• Beach towels – Wash, dry, and fold all beach towels and leave in closet in laundry room.
+• Beach towels – Wash, dry, and fold all beach towels and leave them in the laundry room closet.

 • TVs – Make sure the remotes are left by the TVs and are easy to find.